-The skinsuit-wearing folk that worship at the alter of carbon fibre race bicycles and cite Chris Froome as their divine saviour will likely have been using Zwift for aaaages.
+The lycra-wearing folk that worship at the altar of carbon fibre race bicycles and cite Chris Froome as their divine saviour will likely have been using Zwift for aaaages.

 But for the uninitiated, the innovative piece of software – that runs on Mac and PC desktops, smartphones and tablets – was originally unleashed by tech whizz kids Jon Mayfield and Eric Min in 2014 as an antidote to the boredom experienced when riding a static bike indoors.